We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-New Hampshire flights can be made cheaper if you choose a flight at midday.
+New Hampshire flights can be made cheaper if you choose a flight in the morning.
 Booking a flight in the afternoon will likely mean higher prices.

 New Hampshire’s nickname, the Granite State, might sound bleak, but the reality is anything but; the scenery is magnificent.
 Its unspoilt, densely wooded mountains are the stuff that hikers’ and skiers’ dreams are made of – particularly in the 800,000-acre White Mountain National Forest.